Julia Programming: a Hands-on Tutorial

 How to learn Julia

-In particular, we won’t be introducing much more syntax than what is required to solve the different problems we will be tackling.
+In particular, we won’t be introducing much more syntax or language features than what is required to solve the different problems we will be tackling.

 For a thorough explanation of the Julia language, you can always check out the Full Documentation.